James Pond: Underwater Agent: Legacy

 James Pond was followed by two sequels: James Pond 2: Codename Robocod and James Pond 3: Operation Starfish.
-There was also a spin-off sports-themed game, entitled The Aquatic Games; James Pond also a cameo in Rolo to the Rescue.
+There was also a spin-off sports-themed game, entitled The Aquatic Games; James Pond was also featured as a cameo in Rolo to the Rescue.
 After Sony Computer Entertainment acquired Millennium Interactive, CyberLife retained the rights to the series and sold the property to Gameware Europe in 2003.

 James Pond returned in James Pond in the Deathly Shallows for the iPhone and the iPad on 30 June 2011.
 In September 2013, Gameware Europe launched a Kickstarter for a new game in the series, James Pond: Pond is Back!, featuring the game's original designer, Chris Sorrell.
 The Kickstarter was canceled on October 7 as the funding target looked unlikely to be achieved.

+In July 2025, a new game titled James Pond: Rogue AI was announced.
+Following the announcement, Sorrell criticized Gameware Europe for its use of generative AI in the game's marketing material while also expressing regret over his involvement in the previous Kickstarter campaign.
+Despite an estimated release window of "Q4 2025," the game was never released for unknown reasons.
+In August 2026, a collection of the previous games (minus James Pond in the Deathly Shallows) titled The James Pond Legacy: The Pond Is Not Enough was announced for the Nintendo Switch 2.
+The announcement was met with negative feedback, as the game's artwork appeared to use generative AI, despite comments from System 3 suggesting otherwise.
+Sorrell also criticized the artwork, writing to Time Extension, "I hope they choke on an AI-generated fishbone."